 "If you help me get outta here, then I'll kill you,"

-13-year old Rachel Gardner awakens to find herself trapped in the basement of an abandoned building.
+13-year old Rachel Gardner awakens to find herself trapped in the basement of an abandoned building known only as the Tower.
 Without any memories or even a clue as to where she could be, she wanders the building in search of an exit, lost and dizzy.
-During her journey, she had a chance meeting with a murderer covered in bandages, Zack, and, later on in their encounters as she began to discover more about herself, formed an unlikeliest of bonds through an odd promise that theyve made with each other
+During her journey, she had a chance meeting with a murderer covered in bandages, Issac Foster, and, later on in their encounters as she began to discover more about herself, formed an unlikeliest of bonds through an odd promise that they've made with each other.

 Angels of Death contains examples of: